 Geography: Reference (Census Bureau)

 The diagram shows the many geographic types for which data are available.
 In general, larger geographic types (e.g., state) are shown near the top and smaller geographic types (e.g., census tract) are shown towards the bottom.

 Census Geography: "Help" in Explore Census Data.

-Print Census reports are located in the Census Area of the U.S. Documents collection (Morris Library, Lower Level).
-Most, but not all, of these volumes are listed in DELCAT Discovery.
+Print Census reports are located in the Library's Annex, an offsite storage location that is closed to the general public.
+Most, but not all, of these volumes are listed in DELCAT and can be recalled to view in Morris Library.
+You can either recall the print material via the DELCAT entry or fill out the Annex Request Form.
 The Census Area consists of the statistical, informational, and administrative publications from the Census Bureau.
 Genealogical information, such as the Census schedules, are not located here (except for one series from 1790).
 Census Area materials do not circulate.

 Statistical Abstract of the United States

 1st -16th Decennial Censuses of the United States (1790-1940)

 Arranged by year.
 Note: the only part of the published statistical census to list personal names was the Heads of Households volume of the 1790 Census.
 (Delaware information no longer exists; volumes were destroyed by fire)